AmierohAbrahams/Intro_R_Workshop/docs/01-prelim.md

 ## Venue, date and time

-This workshop will take place in the week of **18 February -- 23 February 2018**, from **9:00--16:00** each day.
+This workshop will take place in the week of **29 January -- 1 February 2018**, from **8:30--16:00** each day.
 We will meet in the BCB computer lab on the 5th floor.

 ## Course outline